BSidesMUC/BsidesMunich2021/callforpapers.md

 The infosec community is full of smart people.
 But, public speaking does not come easy for all of us.
 So, we are here to encourage and support those who have doubts or a hard time deciding whether or not to go for it.
-BSides Munich 2021 will have two different stages: a main stage and a rookie stage On the rookie stage you will have a smaller, supportive audience!
 If you have something you want to talk about, submit it; even if you are not sure it will be a good enough fit for the conference.

 ## Submission